 The existing 8 MHz TV channels in the UHF band which are used for DTT in the framework of the GE06 Agreement (or currently partially unused in some countries) can be used for 5G Broadcast transmissions under the "envelope concept".
-The supported bandwidths for LTE Based 5G Terrestrial Broadcast are 1.4, 3, 5, 10, 15 and 20 MHz.
-To cope with the GE06 frequency plan and the used channel raster, additional bandwidths of 6, 7 and 8 MHz are currently under discussion in standardisation for 5G Broadcast.
+LTE Based 5G Terrestrial Broadcast already supports the bandwidths of 1.4, 3, 5, 10, 15 and 20 MHz.
+To cope with the GE06 frequency plan and the used channel raster, the bandwidth of 8 MHz has been, among others, recently approved by 3GPP and standardized by ETSI.